katzenpost/katzenpost/drafts/certificate.rst

           Signature []byte
   }

-  // Certificate structure for serializing certificates. type Certificate struct {
+  // certificate structure for serializing certificates. type certificate struct {
 	// Version is the certificate format version.
 	Version uint32

-          // Type indicates the type of certificate.
-          Type string

-          // Expiration is second since Unix epoch.
+	// Expiration is seconds since Unix epoch.
 	Expiration int64

-          // CertKeyType indicates the type of key
+	// KeyType indicates the type of key
 	// that is certified by this certificate.
-          CertKeyType string
+	KeyType string

 	// Certified is the data that is certified by
 	// this certificate.
 	Certified []byte

 	// Signatures are the signature of the certificate.
 	Signatures []Signature
   }

 That is, one or more signatures sign the certificate.
 However the ``Certified`` field is not the only information that is signed.
 The ``Certified`` field along with the other non-signature fields are all concatenated together and signed.
+Before serialization the signatures are sorted by their identity so that the output is binary deterministic.

 2.1 Certificate Types
 ---------------------